 General Data Protection Regulation (GDPR) and The Data Protection Act 2018

 A new data privacy law was introduced in the UK on 25th May 2018.
-As a result, we have attached our HEATON ROAD SURGERY PRIVACY NOTICE to make it easier for you to find out how Heaton Road Surgery uses and protects your medical records.
+As a result, we have attached our Privacy Notice to make it easier for you to find out how Heaton Road Surgery uses and protects your medical records.

 We need to hold personal information about you on our computer system and in paper records to help us to look after your health needs, and your doctor or nurse is responsible for their accuracy and safe-keeping.
 Please help to keep your records up to date by informing us of any changes to your circumstances.